by Robert Wilkinson

 Davies was responsible for the signature distorted power chord riff on The Kinks' first hit, “You Really Got Me.”
 He achieved the sound by slitting the speaker cone on his Elpico amplifier, which he then ran through a larger Vox as a "pre-amp".
 This sound was one of the first mainstream appearances of guitar distortion, which was to have a major influence on many later musicians, especially in heavy metal and punk rock.

 He and his brother Ray Davies formed the Kinks in 1963, and were one of the most explosive of all the original “British Invasion” bands!
 They rocketed into the charts in 1964 with “You Really Got Me,” and never looked back.
 Ray, one of the greatest songwriters of the 20th century, composed countless hits, including "You Really Got Me," "All the Day and All the Night," "Tired of Waiting," “Stop Your Sobbin’,” "See My Friends" (said to be the first raga based song in pop music), "Dedicated Follower of Fashion," "Sunny Afternoon," "Waterloo Sunset," "Victoria," "Days," "Apeman," "Lola," "Celluloid Heroes," "(Wish I Could Fly Like) Superman," "A Rock and Roll Fantasy," "Come Dancing," and so many more I've lost count over the years.
 Still, I've been a BIG fan since the very beginning, and so figured you should know about this singularly amazing band.

-From 1966, a live performance of the song that kicked the doors wide open when it hit the charts in 1964!
+From 1965, a live performance on Shindig of the song that kicked the doors wide open when it hit the charts in 1964!
 "You Really Got Me."
-Here’s another live performance from 1972 on the Beat Club of the Kinks doing “You Really Got Me”
+And here’s a great live performance from 1972 on the Beat Club of the Kinks doing “You Really Got Me”

 Their second major hit from 1964, "All The Day and All the Night"